kbgar24/jekyll-now/_posts/2017-11-24-How-To-Build-A-Chrome-Extension-Part-I.md

 title: How to Build a Chrome Extension (Part I)
 ---

-This section (Part I) will provide an overview of the basic structure of a Google Chrome Extension.
+This section (Part I) will provide a high-level overview of the basic structure of a Google Chrome Extension.

 # Introduction

 Google Chrome Extensions (CE's) are quite powerful - the extent to which cannot be fully appreciated without having built one.
-CE's can access and manipulate virtually any element on the DOM, store data, send external HTTP, server, database requests, and (perhaps most usefully) tightly && elegantly integrate with Google Chrome's robost suite of API's.
+CE's can access and manipulate virtually any element on the DOM, store data, send external HTTP, server, database requests, and (perhaps most usefully) tightly && elegantly integrate with Google Chrome's robust suite of API's.
 The main components on a CE are the **manifest.json** file, **popup.html, popup.css, && popup.js** files,  **browser actions** *or* **page actions**, **background pages** *and/or* **event pages**, and **content scripts**.

 # Manifest.json